Ice jam pushes up into Ohio cemetery, toppling headstones

 Higher temperatures created ice jams over the weekend that pushed ice boulders, some the size of small cars, over the river banks.

-Some parts of Riverside Cemetery were covered with pieces of ice stacked at least 4 feet high.
+Some parts of Riverside Cemetery were covered with pieces of ice stacked at least 4 feet (1 meter) high.
 About 90 percent of the headstones, some dating to the mid-1800s, were knocked over, said Joe Camp, the city of Maumee’s public service director.

 The ice also pushed through and damaged the metal fence around the cemetery.